Fish-o/fish-cas/README.md

 That's why i'm making this.
 Also, i was bored.

-Anyways, we'll se how much it can do by the end!
+Anyways, we'll see how much it can do by the end!
 It's a fun project and I'll learn something from it for sure.